Two-way communication: In-person communication

 As it relates to business, 75% of people believe in-person communication is critical.
 In-person interaction is useful for resolving problems more efficiently, generating long-term relationships, and resolving a problem or creating an opportunity quickly.
 4 out of 6 of the most important attributes of building a relationship cannot be achieved without the power of in-person, which requires a rich communication environment.
 Business executives believe in-person collaboration is critical for more than 50 percent of key business strategic and tactical business processes when engaging with colleagues, customers, or partners.

 Telephone conversations

-The telephone is a device that is relatively easy to understand and use.
-The technological advances that we have today has made it very easy to connect instantly with others from all over the world, making it simple to have a two-way conversation with a neighbor or with someone many miles away.
 Telephones have gone under many changes throughout the years.
 For example, today's telephones use electronic switches instead of operators.
-The switch uses a dial tone so that when one picks up the phone you are aware that both the switch and the phone are functioning properly.Land-line telephones are also not very common anymore.
+The switch uses a dial tone so that when one picks up the phone you are aware that both the switch and the phone are functioning properly.

+Land-line telephones have gradually seen decreasing commonality and usage, owing to the increasing ubiquity of personal smart phones globally obviating the need to use dedicated phones to maintain telephone communications.
 Another major change is that most people now use their mobile devices to make calls and communicate with others instead of landline telephones.